opensrp/opensrp-web/packages/OpenSRPTable/README.md

-# Opensrp Table
+# OpenSRP Table

-This provides a grid component that can be used to display data on a page.
+This provides an OpenSRPTable component that can be used to display data on a page.
 It adds an extra abstraction layer over [react-table](https://github.com/tannerlinsley/react-table#readme) that makes it much easier to use within the more limited scope of opensrp-web.
 Currently it only re-exposes the sorting api from react-table.

 ## Installation